 IPv4 - OSI Model

-Application Layer (Layer-7): This is where the user application sits who needs to transfer data between or among hosts.
+Application Layer (Layer-7): This is where the user application sits that needs to transfer data between or among hosts.
 For example: HTTP, file transfer application (FTP) and electronic mail etc.

 Presentation Layer (Layer-6): This layer helps to understand data representation in one form on a host to other host in their native representation.
 Data from the sender is converted to on-the-wire data (general standard format) and at the receiver’s end it is converted to the native representation of the receiver.

-Transport Layer (Layer-4): This layer provides end to end data delivery between/among hosts.
-This layer takes data from above layer and breaks it into smaller units called Segments and then gives it to Network layer for transmission.
+Transport Layer (Layer-4): This layer provides end to end data delivery among hosts.
+This layer takes data from the above layer and breaks it into smaller units called Segments and then gives it to the Network layer for transmission.

 Network Layer (Layer-3): This layer helps to uniquely identify hosts beyond the subnets and defines the path which the packets will follow or be routed to reach the destination.

-Data Link Layer (Layer-2): This layer takes the raw transmission data (signal, pulses etc.) from Physical Layer and makes Data Frames and sends that to upper layer and vice versa.
-This layer also checks any transmission errors and sort it out accordingly.
+Data Link Layer (Layer-2): This layer takes the raw transmission data (signal, pulses etc.) from the Physical Layer and makes Data Frames, and sends that to the upper layer and vice versa.
+This layer also checks any transmission errors and sorts it out accordingly.

-Physical Layer (Layer-1): This layer deals with hardware technology and actual communication mechanism like signaling, voltage, cable type and length etc.
+Physical Layer (Layer-1): This layer deals with hardware technology and actual communication mechanism such as signaling, voltage, cable type and length, etc.

 Network layer defines the data path, the packets should follow to reach the destination.
 Routers work on this layer and provides mechanism to route data to its destination.